-The purpose of this Handbook is to identify and describe the objectives, curriculum and regulations of the Master of Science (M.S.) programs in the Department of Geography and Environmental Studies at Texas State University.
-The Graduate College awards the M.S. degree.
+The purpose of this Handbook is to identify and describe the objectives, curriculum, and regulations of the Master of Applied Geography (M.A.Geo.) program in the Department of Geography and Environmental Studies and Environmental Studies at Texas State University.
+The Graduate College awards the M.A.Geo degree.
 In addition to the regulations of the Department specified in this Handbook, students must comply with the regulations of the Graduate College as specified in the most recent edition of the Graduate Catalog.
 The regulations of the Graduate College take precedence over the regulations of the Department in the event of any conflict or ambiguity.